Pokrt/dleap_tutorial/intermediate/rules.md

 # Rules

-Usually we want to add an extra logic to our app in order to make it easier for user to work with.
-This can be achieved by adding rules to the app.
-Rules are a set of conditions that are checked before the app performs a certain action.
-If the conditions are met, the action is performed, otherwise it is not.
-This way we can make our app less error-prone.
+Rules allow to add an extra application logic to Forms.
+For example you can hide some items based of the value of some other item.
+Rules are a set of IF-THEN conditions connected with Items.

+TODO ruless allow - show/hide, required/not-required
+TODO ruless are visible both from the "IF" item and the "THEN" item

 ## Adding rules
 ::: details Step-by-step tutorial